lacunahag/portfolioV2/public/markdown/AboutMe.md

 ### Technical Writing
 For fun, [I write tech tutorials on Medium](https://medium.com/@jasmine.yhumbert).
 I like writing about complicated stuff at a 5th grade reading level.
 My articles do well on Google searches and several thousand people read them every month.

-## What kind of job I'm looking for
+## What kind of job am I looking for?
-My ideal role is at a small startup doing something technically challenging and/or making the world a better place.
-As long as I'm using technology to make things better (or even just less bad) for everyone I'm happy.
-Ethics aren't something I'll compromise on so I'll decline contracts with ICE and whatnot.
-It's important that I'm not subject to Chinese censorship in my job.
+My ideal role is at a small company doing something technically challenging or making the world a better place.
 Company size doesn't matter too much but I like small teams where I don't feel too much like a code monkey.
 I'd love opportunities to take on more leadership responsibilities and drive technical decisions.

-Health insurance and a San Francisco developer salary are hard requirements.
-I'm also paying back an income share agreement so equity/stock options work well for my current situation.

-The ability to work from home is nice but I like going to an office too.
-I love the bay area and am not willing to relocate.
+I would appreciate referrals to big companies as well.

+### Some specific perks I'm looking for
+- Office in the Market Street area
+- Ability to work from home one day/week
+- Good benefits
+- Collaborative environment

 ### Don't recruit me for
 - Visual design: I get frustrated easily trying to make things look pretty.
 I like UX design though!
-- Talking to lots of people all the time: I get recruited for developer relations roles a lot but these are a very bad fit for me!
+- Talking to lots of new people all the time: I get recruited for developer relations roles a lot but these are a very bad fit for me!
 I'm much too introverted.

-## My non-professional interests
-If you've really looked through my github you may have found some extra nerdy non-programming related projects.
-I love linguistics and especially made up languages.
-I've written entire tabletop RPG settings in my free time for fun.
-My two favorite things to do with my friends are sing (karaoke is great) and play Dungeons and Dragons.

-I also know a few non-made up languages including French, Tahitian, and Spanish.
-I was raised as a bi-native speaker of French and English.
-My French has gotten a tiny bit rusty living in the US but with a few weeks of immersion I lose my accent completely and speak both languages natively.

 ### Will I be a good culture fit?
 If you have a company D&D party or a band/choir/acapella group I will be a fantastic culture fit!

 Company cultures that value openness, trust, and mentorship are ones where I thrive.
 I love to help less experienced engineers and learn from my seniors.
-Because of my unique cultural background I especially appreciate and can easily navigate culturally diverse communities.